Introduction to plant & animal CELL STRUCTURE

 Some animal cells may have several small vacuoles

-Some differences between animal and plant cells
+Some differences between animal, plant and

 Animal cells are much larger than bacterial